Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ### Source Stage
 This stage continuously monitors the master branch on GitHub.
 When changes are pushed, it automatically triggers the pipeline, generating a default artifact for downstream stages.
+### Source Stage
+This stage continuously monitors the master branch on GitHub.
+When changes are pushed, it automatically triggers the pipeline, generating a default artifact for downstream stages.

 <img width="617" height="461" alt="image" src="https://github.com/user-attachments/assets/b4ecd393-099d-4183-bae1-b51bc24e4b52" />